Pixel04M/VetCare-/README.md

 - Android SDK 24 or higher
 - Kotlin 2.0.21 or later

-### Installation

-1. Clone the repository
-2. Open the project in Android Studio
-3. Sync Gradle files
-4. Add your Google Maps API key:
-   - Get an API key from [Google Cloud Console](https://console.cloud.google.com/google/maps-apis)
-   - Uncomment the meta-data tag in `AndroidManifest.xml`
-   - Replace `YOUROOGLEMAPSAPIKEY` with your actual API key

 ### Running the App

 1. Connect an Android device or start an emulator